 Although gums are less prominent than the teeth, they serve an essential purpose.
 Take care of these important soft tissues by following the tips mentioned above.

-If you experience early signs of periodontal disease, like your sudden bleeding of gums, bad breath, loss teeth or separate teeth, contact our office at Painless Dentistry for Periodontal Therapy in Highland, MI.
+If you experience early signs of periodontal disease, like your sudden bleeding of gums, bad breath, lost teeth, or separate teeth, contact our office at Painless Dentistry for Periodontal Therapy in Highland, MI.